vhuni/data_pipelines_project/README.md

 # Airflow Data Pipeline
 To automate and orchestrate the entire process, the data engineers will use [Apache Airflow](https://airflow.apache.org/), an open-source platform for creating, scheduling, and monitoring workflows.
 The provided code demonstrates a basic Airflow DAG (Directed Acyclic Graph) with tasks representing the different parts of the data pipeline.

-The DAG starts with the task "process_csv" that calls the process_csv function, responsible for saving the data to a local CSV file and uploading it to the specified S3 bucket.
-Next, the task "visualize_data" calls the visualize_data function, responsible for reading the CSV data from the S3 bucket and creating visualizations using Streamlit.io.
+- the DAG starts with the task "process_csv" that calls the process_csv function
+- responsible for saving the data to a local CSV file and uploading it to the specified S3 bucket.
+- the task "visualize_data" calls the visualize_data function, responsible for reading the CSV data from the S3 bucket and creating visualizations using Streamlit.io.

-The DAG is scheduled to run daily (schedule_interval="@daily") and has the catchup=False parameter to avoid backfilling missed runs.
+- the DAG is scheduled to run daily (schedule_interval="@daily") and has the catchup=False parameter to avoid backfilling missed runs.

 #### Please note that the provided code includes commented-out sections that can be used as a reference for implementing the missing functionality related to training models and choosing the best model based on accuracy.
 Feel free to uncomment and adapt these sections if they are relevant to your project.